-As the rookie pilots of the so-called Federation Force go on their first standard reconnaissance and recovery missions, they quickly run into Space Pirates and, with remote help from Samus Aran herself, uncover a plot to build a super-weapon with ancient technology found on one of the planets that the newbie crew had surveyed earlier.
+As the rookie pilots of the so-called Federation Force go on their first standard reconnaissance and recovery missions, they quickly run into Space Pirates.
+With remote help from Samus Aran herself, they uncover a plot to build a super-weapon with ancient technology found on one of the planets the newbie crew had surveyed earlier.
 When Samus suddenly goes missing, the Federation Force has to show what they’re made of and use the full potential of their Mech Suits to find her and foil the plans of the Space Pirates without relying on help from the famous hunter.

 The handheld-friendly missions take the Federation Force to various planets, throwing them into different, and often harsh, weather conditions.
 Violent storms, frozen valleys, and lava-filled caverns will put the Mech Suits to the test.
-The goals may vary a lot as well.
+The mission goals can be quite distinct from one another.
 Some missions require the capture of wild beasts, while others have the team investigate a Federation facility after an attack.

 METROID PRIME: FEDERATION FORCE was developed by Next Level Games under supervision from Nintendo.
 The game was directed by Jason Carr with gameplay design contributed by Matt McTavish and Matt Smits.
 The game’s music was composed by Chad York, Darren Radtke, and Mike Peacock.
 Series veteran Kensuke Tanabe again served as producer of the game for Nintendo.